 Have you noticed yourself getting tired early in the evening?
 Is it more difficult to get up early in the morning?

 That's because, even if it's your normal time to wake up, the lack of natural light is confusing your body, making you feel extra sleepy and throwing our internal clocks out of sync with our circadian rhythm.
-It can be very disruptive and often happens with Daylight Savings Time.
+It can be very disruptive and often happens with the time change when Daylight Savings Time ends.
 It's a feeling comparable to jet-lag.

 Follow our six easy steps to help reset and sync your internal clock back up to your circadian rhythm:

 1. Swap the cellphone for a book at bedtime.